UNVEILING OF ROUSAY WAR MEMORIAL

 Young Robert joined the RAF, and was later promoted as Sergeant Pilot to 605 Squadron in 1939.
 Then stationed at Tangmere, West Sussex, the squadron moved to Wick, Caithness in February 1940.

 On April 25th 605 Squadron were scrambled to investigate unidentified aircraft activity in the sky in proximity to Scapa Flow, the Home Base of the Royal Navy.
 While flying in tight formation another plane came into contact with Robert’s, the damage causing his plane to plummet towards the ground.
-Robert managed to bail out but his parachute failed to deploy properly and his impact with the ground proved fatal.
+Robert managed to bale out but his parachute failed to deploy properly and his impact with the ground proved fatal.
 Sergeant Pilot Robert Marwick Mainland was buried with full military honours on 30 April 1940 in Grave 411, Section O, in Wick Cemetery, Caithness.

 His name was added to the Rousay War Memorial in the Spring of 2017, and a dedication service was attended by his cousin, niece and nephew, and representatives of the Kirkwall Branch of the Royal British Legion Scotland.